Ganiyu Solomon: Political career

 He was elected into the Lagos State House of Assembly on the Democratic Party of Nigeria (DPN) platform in 1998, but did not take his seat before Abacha's death.
 During the return to democracy in 1999 with the Nigerian Fourth Republic, Solomon was elected chairman of Mushin Local Government Area of Lagos State on the Alliance for Democracy (AD) platform.

-In 2003 he was a contender to be AD Senate candidate for Lagos West, but was defeated by the incumbent senator Tokunbo Afikuyomi.
+In 2003 he was a contender to be Alliance For Democracy (AD) Senate candidate for Lagos West, but was defeated by the incumbent senator Tokunbo Afikuyomi.
 His supporters greeted the primary results with violence, and governor Bola Tinubu was unable to leave the scene of the vote for several hours as the mob battled with police outside and other electoral observers.

 Solomon ran instead for the federal House of Assembly for Mushin Federal Constituency 1 and was elected.

 In April 2007, Solomon was elected to the Senate on the Action Congress (AC) platform for the Lagos West constituency.

 After taking his seat in the Senate, he was appointed to committees on Works, Sports, Rules & Business, Integration & Cooperation and Capital Markets (Chairman).